Cryptocoders-wtf/assetstore-contract/docs/README.md

 ### Generative Asset Providers (deployed)

-As described in the Asset Provider section, any smart contract, which supports [IAssetProvider](https://github.com/Cryptocoders-wtf/assetstore-contract/blob/main/contracts/interfaces/IAssetProvider.sol) interface can be registered to the Asset Composer as an asset provider and start earning money.
+As described in the Asset Provider section, any smart contract, which supports [IAssetProvider](https://github.com/Cryptocoders-wtf/generative/blob/main/contract/contracts/interfaces/IAssetProvider.sol) interface can be registered to the Asset Composer as an asset provider and start earning money.

 <u>This is a new business opportunity for developers, who are interested in creating **generative arts**</u>.

 In order to make it easy for developers to get into this market, we are building libraries and sample code.
-[SplatterProvider](https://github.com/Cryptocoders-wtf/assetstore-contract/blob/main/contracts/SplatterProvider.sol) is one of sample smart contracts (see below).
+[SplatterProvider](https://github.com/Cryptocoders-wtf/generative/blob/main/contract/contracts/SplatterProvider.sol) is one of sample smart contracts (see below).

 ![](https://i.imgur.com/HVAIajb.png)

 We would like to invite other developers to join this effort.
-If anybody is interested in it, please join the [On-Chain Asset Store](https://discord.gg/4JGURQujXK) discord.
+If anybody is interested in it, please join the [Fully On-Chain](https://discord.gg/4JGURQujXK) discord.

 We have released our first fully on-chain generative art NFT collection, [On-Chain Splatter](https://opensea.io/collection/on-chain-splatter) on October 17th, 2022, which was sold out within a few hours.